IABTechLab/fideslang/mkdocs/docs/resources/dataset.md

 * The schema is represented as a set of "collections" (tables) that contain "fields" (columns).
 These can also be arbitrarily nested to handle document-type databases (e.g., NoSQL or S3).

-* At each level -- Dataset, collection, and field, you can assign one or more Data Categories and Data Qualifiers.
-The Categories and Qualifiers declared at each child level is additive.
+* At each level -- Dataset, collection, and field, you can assign one or more Data Categories.
+The Categories declared at each child level are additive.

 You use your Datasets by adding them to Systems.
 A System can contain any number of Datasets, and a Dataset can be added to any number of Systems.
 When a dataset is referenced by a system, all applicable data categories set on the dataset are treated as part of the system.